by Suspended Reason w/ James Wood

 For those who have not watched Mulholland Drive, a touch of context: Betty Elms is a young, aspiring actress who has moved from Canada to Los Angeles, housesitting her aunt’s vacant condo while auditioning for roles.
 Below is her first audition:

 Is her co-actor out of line?
 Is he a predator?
 Is it purely acting?
 How much of the scene’s sexual and personal tension is real?
 The audience is asking itself the same question, over and over, as the scene plays out.
 What is real?
 What is fake?
 Its reading of the “reality” of the scene is constantly shifting, second by second, movement by movement, gesture by gesture.
 Which interpretive model fits best?
 Perhaps by the end of the scene, we may have realized our initial assessment was ungrounded, that Betty’s older male co-actor was merely exceptional at his job.
+We’ve tumbled to a new truth, able to reverse-engineer the physics of the fall.

 And here is the famous Club Silencio scene, which once against constantly subverts your understanding of what it is, of what it’s doing: